The 20 Cheapest Places to Buy Land in the U.S.

 Price of land per acre: $1,251

-If you're looking for a great deal on land in Mississippi, check out the southeastern part of the state.
-World Populations explains that you can find deals on land as cheap as $1,251 per acre in the more remote areas of the state about 50 miles east of Jackson, in Jasper County.
-The county is small compared to many others, with just 676 square miles within its borders.
-Living in remote areas of Mississippi gives you the advantage of low population density and peaceful and safe existence.
-This region is near Bay Springs RV Park, Clarkco State Park, and Bienville National Forest if you crave outdoor recreation.
+If you’re looking to buy the cheapest land in Mississippi, check out the southeastern part of the state.
+World Populations explains that you can find deals on land as cheap as $1,251 per acre in the more remote areas of the state about 50 miles east of Jackson in Jasper County.

 19. Apache County, Arizona